 For those times when the library doesn't have what you need, perhaps a search of Google Books will help.
 Please note, however, that Google Books does not make the complete text available for all books.
 If you need assistance, contact the Reference Desk at (337) 475-5725.

-If you know of a book or other resource (video, journal, database) that you think the library should purchase, click here to complete a purchase suggestion form.
+If you know of a book or other resource (video, journal, database) that you think the library should purchase, click the "Purchase Request Form" tab at the top of this page to complete a purchase request form.
 While we can't guarantee that we'll purchase everything, we do add items based on user suggestions, subject to available funds and appropriateness to the collection.
 Thank you for your interest in improving Frazar Memorial Library.